Logo

 "It has been an enjoyable UX/UI experience using Hivebrite.
 A platform that combines some of the best features of Squarespace, Mailchimp, Facebook, LinkedIn, and Kickstarter.
 It is easy to use and easy to integrate."Read full review

-Who Hivebrite is Best For
+Who Hivebrite Is Best For

 Alumni networks, universities, and large member-based orgs needing deep admin control.